 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cody is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cody is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Cody who work in office and administrative support (11.58%), food service (8.87%), and healthcare (7.12%).

-Cody is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cody doesn't have a public transportation system that people use for their commute.

 The citizens of Cody are very well educated compared to the average community in the nation: 37.52% of adults in Cody have a bachelor's degree or even advanced degree.

 The per capita income in Cody in 2018 was $31,881, which is upper middle income relative to Wyoming and the nation.
 This equates to an annual income of $127,524 for a family of four.
 However, Cody contains both very wealthy and poor people as well.